lemonce/lemonce.net/source/footer/blog/compare-selenium-selectors.md

 ---
 LemonCase2 originally supports those improved CSS selector, xpath selector, and sizzle selector.
 (Sizzle selector is a selector based on special CSS selector that is expanded by JQuerys and increases many features CSS selector doesn’t own.
 The most well-known feature is location selection by element content.
 1. Reduce:
-Compared to Selenium, LemonCase2 doesn’t have ID selector，name selector, and Dom selector, because CSS selector overlaps the selector features of ID selector, name selector, and Dom selector has some defects such as high learning threshold and difficult encapsulation.
+Compared to Selenium, LemonCase2 doesn’t have ID selector,name selector, and Dom selector, because CSS selector overlaps the selector features of ID selector, name selector, and Dom selector has some defects such as high learning threshold and difficult encapsulation.
 2. Enhance:
 A)	Iframe Penetration selector
-LemonCase2 expands original CSS selector, xpath selectorand sizzle selector, includes Iframe penetration selection symbol l”<”，which enables the expanded selector to support direct element location inside iframes.
+LemonCase2 expands original CSS selector, xpath selectorand sizzle selector, includes Iframe penetration selection symbol l”<”,which enables the expanded selector to support direct element location inside iframes.
 (see more in Lemonce vs Selenium:Iframe Element Testing)
 B)	Sizzle selector
 In addition, CSS selector section adds the support for sizzle selector, expands the original features of CSS selector so that it can support the selector feature that can locate element by content.
 Sizzle selector is much friendly with testers.
 The webpage element location depends on its contents.
 So the selector itself has more clear meanings (semantic expression) .
-Here is an example：
+Here is an example:

 <img>